Streetwise-Media/Streetwise-Wordpress-MVC/readme.md

 ###public function sanitize_render()

-This method accepts a model property value as a parameter and gives you a chance to sanitize it before it is returned.
+This method accepts two parameters, a model property value and the property name, and gives you a chance to sanitize it before it is returned.
 This will be applied any time you directly access a model property.
 It can be bypassed  in the same was described under the [automatic stripslashes section](http://streetwise-media.github.com/Streetwise-Wordpress-MVC/#models/automatic-stripslashes).

-Here's an example of a sanitize_render definition that will run all model properties through strip_tags when accessed directly:
+Here's an example of a sanitize_render definition that will run all model properties except title through strip_tags when accessed directly:

     <?php

-        public function sanitize_render($value)
+        public function sanitize_render($value, $name)
         {
+            if ($name === 'title') return $value;
             return strip_tags($value);
         }